sokimaaa/ecommerce-platform/supplement/documentation/Architecture.md

 Manages product stock levels, tracks inventory, and updates the Product Catalog service with availability information.

 #### Communication
-Communicates with the Order Management and Product Catalog services for real-time stock updates.
+Communicates with the User Management and Product Catalog services for real-time stock updates.

 #### Database